|

 Space Agency including chairman of the Microgravity Advisory

-in 1954, to describe an activity designed to make the huge advances,
+an activity designed to make the huge advances which had been

-which had been made in technology, during the Second World War,
+made in technology, during the Second World War, available to

-available to the biological sciences.
-He was in turn director
+the biological sciences.
+He was in turn director of the Division

-of the Division of Biological Engineering at the National Institute
+of Biological Engineering at the National Institute for Medical

-for Medical Research and of the Clinical Research Centre, of
+Research and of the Clinical Research Centre, of the Medical

 For over 30 years he has been involved with Television and Radio,